AElfProject/AElf/docs/CONSENSUS.md

 that reward fairly.
 The real world PoW is kind of DPoW — **Delegated Proof of Work**, we delegate our computational power to the mining pool, and it works so well in the real world.

+The [Proof of Stake](https://en.bitcoin.it/wiki/Proof_of_Stake) consensus is an attempt to solve the problem of power consumption, a kind of PoS system is by combining (multiplicatively) your hashrate and stake, formalized as:

+`Hash(blockHeader ) < GetTarget(nBits) * CoinAge`

+(CoinAge - the stake, more stakes adjusts the degree of difficulty for block production)

 Here is how we think:

 In AELF, is there a consensus algorithm which took the advantages of both Cooperative and Competitive consensus mechanism